Digressive/Network-Device-Status-Monitor/README.md

 -Refresh
 ```

+Enable monitoring mode.
 The number of seconds that she script should wait before running again.
 The minimum is 300 seconds (5 minutes)
 and the maximum is 28800 (8 hours).
 If not configured the script will run once and then exit.

 ``` txt